RecycleIthacasBicycles/staff-manual/README.md

 and (regardless of answer):
 "How much help do you want?"

-(in that order; the reverse, instead of being helpful, would just be passive-aggressive D: )
+(in that order; the reverse, instead of being helpful, might seem passive-aggressive D: )

 This sets the stage for respecting the competency and agency of the